Stanislas Laugier

-Stanislas Laugier (28 January 1799 – 15 February 1872) was a French surgeon and doctor.
+Stanislas Laugier (28 January 1799 – 15 February 1872) was a French surgeon and medical doctor.
 He was the brother of astronomer Paul Auguste Ernest Laugier (1812-1872).

 He was associated with the Hôtel-Dieu in Paris, a member of the Institut and of the Académie des Sciences, president and professor of the Académie de Médecine de Paris.
 He was buried in the cimetière du Père-Lachaise (57ème division).

 Written works

 With Gustave-Antoine Richelot, he published a translation of William Mackenzie's "A practical treatise on the diseases of the eye" as Traité pratique des maladies des yeux.
 Other noted works by Laugier include: